May Birthstone: Emerald – The Gem Of Rebirth And Love

 • Physical Healing: Some believe emeralds can aid in recovery from illness and improve overall physical health.

-Fun Fact: The famous Mogul Mughal Emerald weighs 217.80 carats and is inscribed with a prayer and floral motifs.
+Fun Fact: The famous Mogul Mughal Emerald weighs 217.80 carats and is inscribed with prayer and floral motifs.

 How to Care for Emerald Jewelry